Knowledge-enhanced Agents for Interactive Text Games: Introduction

-To succeed in these games, agents must manage their knowledge, reason, and generate language actions that produce desired and predictable changes in the game world.
-As IF games can be formulated as partially observable Markov decision processes (POMDPs), they can be conventionally modeled using reinforcement learning (RL)---with states, actions, observations, transitions, and rewards \cite{s25}.
-Observations correspond to text responses, while states correspond to player and item locations, inventory contents, and surroundings.
-Whereas LMs possess vast semantic knowledge, which can be advantageous for generating high-level, natural language instructions \cite{s22, francis2022core}, prior work has shown that RL- and LM-based agents struggle to reason about or to explain science concepts in IF environments \cite{s1}, however.
-Despite significant advancements in NLP, generating coherent and contextually appropriate text remains challenging, which raises questions about their ability to retrieve answers from a large set of similar examples and their capacity to reason about concepts more broadly \cite{s27}.
-For example, while such tasks as `\textit{retrieving a known substance's melting (or boiling) point}' may be relatively simple, `\textit{determining an unknown substance's melting (or boiling) point in a specific environment}' can be challenging for these models.
-In addition, to learn effectively from environmental feedback, the models need to abstract their experience, possibly by integrating external knowledge sources.
-For instance, a language model's instructions for a task like `\textit{cleaning a spill}' may not be relevant to a robot that needs to execute the task in a specific environment or with a different configuration of available equipment \cite{s21}.
-Therefore, there is a need for a framework that can analyze and evaluate the effectiveness of knowledge-injection techniques, to enhance the quality of generated text in the context of semi-Markov interactive text games.
+Prior work has shown that RL- and LM-based agents struggle to reason about or to explain science concepts in IF environments \cite{s1}, which raises questions about these models' ability to generalize to unseen situations beyond what has been observed during training \cite{s27}.
+For example, while tasks such as `\textit{retrieving a known substance's melting (or boiling) point}' may be relatively simple, `\textit{determining an unknown substance's melting (or boiling) point in a specific environment}' can be challenging for these models.
+To improve generalization, it may be effective to incorporate world knowledge, e.g., about object affordances; yet, no prior work has investigated this direction.
+In addition, existing models struggle to learn effectively from environmental feedback.
+For instance, when examining the conductivity of a specific substance, the agent must understand that it has already obtained the necessary wires and the particular substance so that it then proceeds to locate a power source.
+Therefore, there is a need for a framework that can analyze and evaluate the effectiveness of different types of knowledge and knowledge-injection methods for text-based game agents.